NIAEFEUP/slides/web-workshop/presentation.md

 - The exercise will be done in 3 steps:

   1. Make a frontend for the website using HTML and CSS
-  2. Fetch the existing posts using and external API
+  2. Fetch the existing posts using an external API
   3. Create a form to share the latest news with your friend

 ---

 # NIws - Setup

-You can open an HTML file directly with your preffered browser to preview it.
+You can open an HTML file directly with your preferred browser to preview it.

-But, for frequent changes, we reccomend the **VSCode Live Preview** extension!
+But, for frequent changes, we recommend the **VSCode Live Preview** extension!

 <div style="text-align: center;">
 <a href="https://tinyurl.com/vscode-live-preview">